MechWarrior 2: Mercenaries: Reception

-In Computer Games Strategy Plus, Tom Chick criticized Mercenaries performance and stability, and called it "clearly a game rushed out the doors and onto the shelves before it's ready."
-He also found fault with the game's multiplayer feature and artificial intelligence.
-However, Chick concluded, "In spite of these (considerable) drawbacks, Activision has done an admirable job taking their Mechwarrior engine to the next level."
-Conversely, Bernard H. Yee of PC Magazine wrote, "With its new resource management requirements, its cutthroat attitude, and its free online hooks, MechWarrior 2: Mercenaries is the most complete, fun and addictive game in the MechWarrior series."

-Computer Gaming World also rated the game highly, praising the graphics, AI and gameplay elements as well as calling it a significant improvement over Mechwarrior 2 and its expansion.
+Computer Gaming World rated the game highly, praising the graphics, AI and gameplay elements as well as calling it a significant improvement over MechWarrior 2 and its previous stand-alone expansion, MechWarrior 2: Ghost Bear's Legacy.
 The magazine also gave it the Space Simulation of the Year award the following year, as chosen by staff and readers.
+Bernard H. Yee of PC Magazine wrote, "With its new resource management requirements, its cutthroat attitude, and its free online hooks, MechWarrior 2: Mercenaries is the most complete, fun and addictive game in the MechWarrior series."
 A reviewer for Next Generation noted the additions of "fully texture-mapped mechs, particle-system explosions, and much more realistic environments" to MechWarrior 2, and was pleased with how the mercenaries structure gives the player greater freedom with respect to choosing missions and other elements.
 He criticized that building mechs is slow and tedious and the enemy AI is too difficult, but concluded that "Mercenaries is at the top of the mech sim heap, hands down."
 Trent Ward of GameSpot praised the scenarios, graphics, resource management aspects, voice acting, network play, and mission design, though he felt the music does not hold up over the long play sessions which the game demands.
 He summarized it as "all you've been waiting for and more."

+In Computer Games Strategy Plus, Tom Chick criticized Mercenaries' performance and stability, and called it "clearly a game rushed out the doors and onto the shelves before it's ready."
+He also found fault with the game's multiplayer feature and artificial intelligence.
+However, Chick concluded, "In spite of these (considerable) drawbacks, Activision has done an admirable job taking their Mechwarrior engine to the next level."

 Mercenaries won the 1996 Spotlight Award for "Best Simulation Game" from the Game Developers Conference.